-The provision of support to the Somali population through emergency aid measures has continued uninterrupted and remains vital to many people in the country.
-The Federal Foreign Office pledged a total of 140 million euros in funding to help tackle the severe drought crisis of 2017.
-The implementing partners include the International Committee of the Red Cross (ICRC), the United Nations World Food Programme (WFP), the Office of the United Nations High Commissioner for Refugees (UNHCR) and the United Nations Children’s Fund (UNICEF) as well as other German and international aid organisations.
+Given the repeated severe droughts suffered by the country – most recently in 2017 – Somalia is categorised as a country in long-term humanitarian crisis, with parts of the population permanently reliant on emergency aid for survival.
+Germany is one of Somalia’s biggest humanitarian donors.
+In 2018, the Federal Foreign Office provided funds totalling over 75 million euros.
+Implementing partners include the United Nations as well as German and international aid organisations.
 The German Government has also contributed to the United Nations Central Emergency Response Fund (CERF).
 In addition, it is providing support to Somali refugees, especially those living in the large refugee camps in Kenya and Ethiopia.
-The Federal Ministry for Economic Cooperation and Development (BMZ) funded a thematically related special initiative through a GIZ programme to reintegrate refugees and promote cooperation with the receiving communities in southern Somalia.
+Through the Federal Ministry for Economic Cooperation and Development (BMZ) it is also financing a special initiative to reintegrate refugees and promote cooperation with the receiving communities in southern Somalia.

 Cooperation on security, stabilisation and crisis management

-Germany is making a significant contribution to the development of a federal state structure in Somalia.
+The German Government is engaged in Somalia with a multi-dimensional crisis prevention, stabilisation and post-conflict peacebuilding strategy, on which the Federal Foreign Office has spent more than 30 million euros since 2015.
+In this way Germany is making a significant contribution to the development of federal structures in Somalia.
 This support for the federalisation process takes the form of a network of advisers to the Prime Minister’s Office and the Ministry of the Interior as well as to all state governments.
-The German Government, in collaboration with the United Nations Assistance Mission in Somalia (UNSOM), is also implementing a project aimed at establishing a federal police structure.
-This work is complemented, at central reference points of the federal government, through development assistance for HirShabelle, Somalia’s youngest and weakest state.
+At the same time, the German Government is supporting security sector reform by helping to establish a federal police structure.
+This work on strategic federal institutions is complemented by capacity building to support Hirshabelle, Somalia’s youngest and weakest state.
 The German Government is also supporting local mediation processes to resolve a conflict between two regional states, Galmudug and Puntland, that is hampering the federalisation process.

 To help Somalia fulfil its obligations under the sanctions regime of the United Nations Security Council, the German Government is also funding the construction of armouries that meet international standards and the training of personnel to ensure the safe storage and management of the Somali armed forces’ weapons and ammunition.

-Economic relations are practically non-existent owing to the lack of proper conditions for doing business.
+Economic relations are practically non-existent due to the absence of the necessary structures.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.